Reports, Plans and Studies

 Q – If a child qualifies for Children with Disabilities Medicaid Coverage, does the human service zone office make a referral to Child Support?

 A – Yes.
-If one parent is out of the household, a referral is made to the department’s Child Support Division to establish paternity and to help secure health insurance and other supports for the child.
+If one parent is out of the household, a referral is made to the department’s Child Support Section to establish paternity and to help secure health insurance and other supports for the child.

 Q – How much is the enrollment fee for a child who qualifies for the Children with Disabilities Medicaid Coverage?